czm23333/TransparentReflect/README.md

 You can still use @ShadowMethod, @ShadowGetter and @ShadowSetter.
 They can access protected members now.

 ### Static Routes
-*To be continued.*
+The string you passed to the annotation is actually a path seperated by **/**.
+You can set static routes before you call ShadowManager.initShadow to dynamically select targets at runtime.

+For more information, please refer to the code examples.

 ### Link Shadow Classes With Actual Classes
 Before you use any shadow classes, call ShadowManager.initShadow.

-You can refer to code examples to see how to use it.

 After this step you are able to use your shadow classes as if you were using the actual classes.

+For more information, please refer to the code examples.